oolonek/cerebrarium/cerebrarium.md

 > **Where I sow my cerebral seeds and tend to them.**

-I have been consuming information passively for too long.

-This is my current attempt to _**actively consume**_ information from now on, and also try to travel back in time and excavate what I have been dumping into my head without any consideration.
+This is my current attempt to _**actively consume**_ information, and also try to travel back in time and excavate what I have been dumping into my head without any consideration.

+Most of the documents here will not make sense as they are working copies of my projects and ideas.
+I decided to share these publicly to facilitate easy sharing and **thinking out loud**

+I plan to keep more polished and complete posts in my [main website](https://markhyunikchoi.com) and use this place as a nursery for my thoughts.

 # Workflow